 So why does debt matter so much to veterinarians?
 Because compared to other health professionals, the amount of debt you carry compared to your income is too high.
 In fact, a 2013 New England Journal of Medicine study showed that veterinarians ranked first in this category comparing the debt to income ratio (DIR) among different health professions.

-The latest numbers show that DIR is increasing.
-The mean starting salary for a veterinarian in 2016 was $73,380 (full time employment, not including internships and residencies), while the mean debt for graduates was $143,758.
-This gives us a debt to income ratio of 2:1, which is another way of saying that you owe twice as much as what you make in an entire year.
+The latest numbers show that DIR is still too high at 1.84, according to the 2020 AVMA State of the Profession report.
+This means that new graduates, on average, owe almost twice their annual salary.
 Of course, this is just taking into account your educational debt.
 Many graduates have other forms of debt, such as credit card debt.
-And then there are the future prospects of taking on more debt in the form of a mortgage, a car loan, and a business loan.
+And then there are the future prospects of taking on more debt in the form of a mortgage, a car loan, a business loan, etc.

 What is attributing to this lopsided ratio?
-Basically, income has barely gone up while educational debt has skyrocketed in the past decade.
+Income has been rising, but not enough to keep up with educational debt.
 And unfortunately, that pattern doesn’t appear to be changing anytime soon.

 THIS SITUATION LOOKS BAD!
 WHAT’S BEING DONE?

 This situation has not gone unnoticed.
 The AVMA held a Fix The Debt Summit in 2016 to discuss ways to lower the DIR to a more healthy 1.4:1.
 Here is a summary of some strategies that were discussed at the meeting:

 3. Streamlining the veterinary school curriculum